FinOps-Open-Cost-and-Usage-Spec/FOCUS_Spec/specification/columns/regionname.md

 # Region Name

-Region Name is a provider assigned name for an isolated geographic area where a [*resource*](#glossary:resource) is provisioned in or a [*service*](#glossary:service) is provided from.
+Region Name is a provider-assigned display name for an isolated geographic area where a [*resource*](#glossary:resource) is provisioned or a [*service*](#glossary:service) is provided.
 Region Name is commonly used for scenarios like analyzing cost and unit prices based on where *resources* are deployed.

-Region Name MUST be present in the billing data when the provider supports deploying resources or services within an *region* and MUST be of type String.
-Region Name MUST NOT be null when a *resource* or *service* is operated in or managed from a distinct region by the Provider and MAY contain null values when a *resource* or *service* is not restricted to an isolated geographic area.Region Name values MUST be consistent within the provider and MUST be the same values used to indicate the region when provisioning or purchasing the *resource* or *service*.
-The value of the dimension Region Name SHOULD be a proper noun.
+RegionName MUST be present in the billing data when the provider supports deploying resources or services within a *region* and MUST be of type String.
+RegionName MUST NOT be null when a *resource* or *service* is operated in or managed from a distinct region by the Provider and MAY contain null values when a *resource* or *service* is not restricted to an isolated geographic area.
+RegionName MUST be consistent within the provider and MUST be the same value used to indicate the region when provisioning or purchasing the *resource* or *service*.
 ## Column ID

 RegionName